swiftlang/swift-evolution/proposals/nnnn-restrict-cross-module-struct-initializers.md

 C structs are not exempt from this rule, but all C structs are imported with a memberwise initializer anyway.
 This *still* does not guarantee source compatibility because C code owners occasionally decide to split up or rename members of existing structs, but this proposal does not make that situation worse.
 Most C structs also have a no-argument initializer that fills the struct with zeros unless one of the members is marked `_Nonnull`.

+### Testing

+As an exception, structs from modules imported as `@testable` will continue to allow initialization by assigning each property.
+This allows tests to avoid triggering behavior that isn't being tested without forcing an extra initializer to be included in the library that's only used for testing.

+> This exception only applies to struct initializers; the equivalent restriction for classes—only `convenience` initializers may be added to a class in an extension—remains in place even for test targets.
+This is because the inheritance of convenience initializers is controlled by a subclass's complete set of designated initializers.

 ## Source compatibility

 This makes existing code invalid in Swift 5, which is a source compatibility break.